 Original benchmarking courses in schools of Finland and/or Estonia, top performers of European school education, are Erasmus+ KA1 courses with top content, organised by Euneos, the Finnish course provider.
 Observe lessons, interact with colleagues of your own school level, and contribute to discussion with a ‘success story’ of your own school.
 Courses include expert presentations and workshops on how to promote European development.

 FOR PARTICIPANTS: click here for practical information (venue, hotels, transport etc.)

-- General Benchmarking course, for teachers and management of primary and secondary schools.
+- General Benchmarking course, for teachers and management of primary and secondary schools, adult education.

 - Benchmarking Learning with Serious Games & Other Digital Innovations.